kyleam/python-tutorial/osx-python-install.rst

   echo 'export PATH=/usr/local/share/python3:$PATH' >> $HOME/.bash_profile

-One you have this, open a new terminal and type ``ipython3`` to enter into the ipython shell.
+Once you have this, open a new terminal and type ``ipython3`` to enter into the ipython shell.